 All medical emergencies should be reported immediately to Public Safety at 718-270-6003 or x6003.
-Public Safety personnel are trained first responders and will render aid until emergency personnel arrives.
+Public Safety personnel are trained first responders and will render aid until emergency personnel arrive.

 - 1. If the medical emergency is life-threatening, Public Safety will respond to the location and direct EMS when they arrive on the scene. - 2.
 If a medical problem is non-life threatening, responding Public Safety officers will assess the victim and will escort/transport the victim to the Office of Health Services (room S-217) if they can safely be moved. - 3.
-Aid will not be given to a patient who knowingly and willingly refuses it.
+A patient who knowingly and willingly refuses aid will not be given.
 If the victim refuses medical aid, the Public Safety Officer will document the victim's refusal of care and have the victim sign the written record.
 Any refusal to sign will be documented.